 So start with that, don’t worry about it!
 My kids are not super picky, but they are still kids and they always have an opinion about what’s on their dinner plate.
 Before you worry too much about the big meal of the day, read my Post on Snacks, and take some of the pressure off by offering healthier snacks throughout the day for when dinner is a bust.

-- Mashed Butternut Squash or Sweet Potato with butter and brown sugar–cook like mashed potatoes, boil until soft, drain and mash
+- Mashed Sweet Potato with butter and brown sugar — cook like mashed potatoes, boil until soft, drain and mash

 **Kid Friendly Tips:

-- My kids love the french fry shape (sweet potatoes, carrots), more fun to dip.
+- My kids love the french fry shape (potatoes, sweet potatoes, carrots), more fun to dip.

 - Let them carry their own basket at a farmers market and give them a few dollars to buy whatever they want or let them pick what veggies to buy at the store.

-- Grow a garden with them, let them pick what they want to grow, even if you only have room for a pot or two, try green beans and zucchini.
+- Grow a garden with them, no matter how big or how small, let them pick what they want to grow, even if you only have room for a pot or two, try green beans and zucchini.

 - Cook foods that you like yourself, don’t worry if the kids don’t eat it and keep trying:)